aionescu/oplang/README.md

 To run the project locally (without installing), use `cabal run . -- <args>`.

-## Language Features
+## Language features

 OpLang is a strict superset of Brainfuck.

 Its main improvement is the addition of user-defined operators, which are analogous to user-defined functions in languages like C or Python.

-The "memory tape" in OpLang is specific to each operator invocation (akin to the stack space allocated for functions in C), and there is a separate "stack" which persists across operator invocations.
+The "memory tape" in OpLang is specific to each operator invocation (akin to the stack frames of functions in C), and there is a separate "stack" which persists across operator invocations.

 Each cell in the tape(s) and stack is 1 byte, and overflow/underflow is allowed.

-The default size of the stack is 4KB, and the default size for each memory tape is 64KB.
-These can be modified via the command-line.
+The default sizes of the stack and of memory tapes is 4KB.
+These defaults can be individually modified via command-line arguments.

 ### Syntax

-OpLang has 10 "intrinsic" operators, 8 of which are the Brainfuck operators, with the same semantics:
+OpLang has 10 built-in operators, 8 of which are the Brainfuck operators, with the same semantics:

 * `+`: Increment the current cell
 * `-`: Decrement the current cell